lanceydancey/mcgrath/hyper-v.md

 * The name of the pipe we want to add -- we'll use `\\.\pipe\freebsd`
 * An administrative PowerShell prompt

-1. First, we need to create the pipe.
+1. First, we need to create the pipe using [`Set-VMComPort`](https://learn.microsoft.com/en-us/powershell/module/hyper-v/set-vmcomport?view=windowsserver2022-ps&viewFallbackFrom=win10-ps).
 To do this, run the following command in an administrative PowerShell prompt:

    ```powershell
    ❯ Set-VMComPort -VMName freebsd -Number 1 \\.\pipe\freebsd